Top Cryptocurrency Trends for 2021-2025

 If CBDC adoption ever reaches fruition, this technology looks poised to disrupt the international payments market.

-That’s all for the top crypto trends to watch in 2021.
+That concludes our list of the top crypto trends to watch right now.

-This particular market has been almost completely unpredictable over the last several years.
-So, it will be interesting to see what happens in the future.
+The cryptocurrency market has been almost completely unpredictable over the last several years.
+Not only due to new innovations (like NFTs).

-One thing that is certain, however, is that innovation will continue.
+One thing that is certain, however, is that innovation in this space will continue.